 There are no identified wāhi tapu, marae, or Māori land parcels within or directly surrounding the Parkburn development area.
 However, the site has frontage to Lake Dunstan/Te Wairere a Statutory Acknowledgment Area which is of strong cultural importance to mana whenua.

-A draft CIA has been prepared by Gail Tipa and other authors (on behalf of the various relevant iwi groups – Kā Rūnaka Parties) and provided to the Applicant.
-We understand a final version of the CIA will be provided as part of formal comments to Panel by the Kā Rūnaka Parties as part of the processing of the substantive application.
-The CIA is currently being finalised following a review of the updated and final technical reports.
+A draft CIA was prepared by Gail Tipa and other authors (on behalf of the various relevant iwi groups – Kā Rūnaka Parties) and provided to the Applicant.
+This informed the Substantive application.
+We received the final CIA on the 27th of August.
 The draft CIA identified the matters relevant to cultural values including the protection of water quality, management of earthworks, site contamination, and taonga species.
 A number of recommendations from the first draft CIA have been discussed with the report authors and Aukaha, with subsequent amendments made to the final technical reports forming part of this application.
+The final CIA contains 13 Consolidated Recommendations which the applicant intended to engage with Ka Rūnaka on and work towards resolving as much as possible prior to the application progressing to the Panel.

 It is noted that Aukaha are currently reviewing the final technical reports and proposed draft conditions.
 It is anticipated that ongoing engagement will occur around the establishment of cultural narrative for the proposed development and how this will weave into the landscape design, proposed reserve spaces and trails within the development.
 Further engagement will occur around the refinement of the proposed draft conditions.